 What are Oyster Mushrooms Used For?

 Oyster mushrooms have a tender, taste-packed stem, which blends well in many different dishes out there.
-They are most often used for cooking, but some of the more colorful types can make a beautiful centerpiece that looks just like flowers.
+They are most often used for cooking, but some of the more colourful types can make a beautiful centre piece that looks just like flowers.
 Before cooking with oysters, make sure to clean them very thoroughly, while still using as small of an amount of water as possible.
 Make sure to pat dry before cooking with these mushrooms.

 Oysters are most often found in dishes that are Asian in flavor, and are especially tasty in stir-fry dishes.
 The thin cap of the oyster mushroom will cook very quickly, so if the dish you are cooking the mushroom in takes a while, add the mushrooms near the end of the cooking process.
 It is wise to cut or tear the mushrooms before cooking to release the flavors.
 Some people like to fry larger oysters.
 After cleaning, cut them into large pieces and then dip in beaten eggs.
 Roll in bread crumbs and then pan-fry for a mouth-watering delight.